coq/coq/doc/sphinx/language/gallina-extensions.rst

     This option (off by default) disables the printing of the types of fields, leaving only their names, for the commands ``Print Module`` and ``Print Module Type``.

-.. cmd:: Locate Module @qualid.

-    Prints the full name of the module `qualid`.

 Libraries and qualified names
 ---------------------------------